How could Brexit affect my account?

 When will Brexit happen?

-We will be leaving the EU on 31 January 2020.
+The UK left the EU on 31 January 2020.
 There will be a transitional period up until 31 December 2020.

 Will my investment account be affected by Brexit?